-The knowledge of God and the finished works of Jesus yields in an increase of grace and peace.
-And so the more we meditate on the truth that Jesus has done everything He needed to do to make us righteous and to give us full and complete access to the blessings of the kingdom, the greater becomes our peace in Him.
+Grace and peace are multiplied through intimate heart knowledge of God.
+The more we meditate on the truth that Jesus has made us one hundred percent righteous and that He has given us full and complete access to the blessings of the kingdom, the greater becomes our peace in Him.

 But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption:

 Jesus has become our wisdom, our righteousness, our sanctification, and our redemption.
 Being in Christ means that He has become our sufficiency unto whatever need may arise.
 As we meditate daily on this truth, accepting it in our hearts by faith, we will see the fruits of it showing up in our lives.

 And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.

 Salvation is to know God.
 It is to have our fellowship with the Father restored through the finished works of Jesus Christ.
 When we live in intimate fellowship with God through letting His Word abide in our hearts, we will see the fruits of salvation showing up in our lives.
 The fruits of salvation include healing, deliverance, soundness, godly prosperity and peace.